-- Promoting the concept of people in a town uniting to create a community resource
+- Promoting the concept of unity among people to create a local community resource

 Its a HUGE slide!

-- Set up a quick crowdfunder, if enough people join in you can purchase the slide – if not you won’t be left out of pocket
+- Set up a quick crowdfunder.
+If enough people join in, then you can purchase the slide.
+If not, you still won’t be left out of pocket.

-- Take the slide to the biggest hill in your town, and ask everybody coming to bring 2 bottles of baby oil (water also helps)
+- Take the slide to the biggest hill in your town, and ask everybody who’s participating to bring 2 bottles of baby oil (water also helps).

 - Repeat, as often as you want!

-- Post photos in our Facebook page to share your positive experience and inspire others to do the same
+- Post photos on our Facebook page to share your positive experience and inspire others to do the same.

-- Why not create a Facebook group for the slide, where anyone can ask to come and and use the slide whenever they want? its a community resource now!
+- Why not create a Facebook group for the slide where anyone can ask to come and use the slide whenever they want?
+It’s a community resource now!

 - Poly Sheeting (Plastic Sheeting)

 - Clothes absorb the baby oil and wipe it off.
-Going naked is the best possible way, but those not wanting that kind of attention from the police stay modest, but remember ‘less is more’.
+Going naked is the best possible way, but those not wanting that kind of attention from the police can stay modest.
+But remember: ‘less is more’.

-- Don’t mix other liquids like washing up liquid, shower soap, etc with the baby oil.
+- Don’t mix other liquids like liquid detergent and shower soap with the baby oil.
 They fight against each other.

-If the event gets really large you might get some attention from the police.
-In the UK you can apply for a Temporary Events Notice (a T.E.N) but personally i think the right for the public to gather in a public space and enjoy a positive activity is (and certainly should be) a protected human right!
-I have very rarely applied for one, and i’ve had a few discussions with the police but after i explain that its is simply a gathering of local people and a positive community event with no money being exchanged, the police have never made us stop.
-We were once asked to move, but the officer suggested another near by location.
+If the event gets really large, you might get some attention from the police.
+In the UK, you can apply for a Temporary Events Notice (T.E.N) but personally, I think the right for the public to gather in a public space and enjoy a positive activity is and should be a protected human right!
+I have very rarely applied for TEN and I’ve had a few discussions with the police.
+Eventually, after I explain that it is simply a gathering of local people and a positive community event with no money being exchanged, the police have never made us stop.
+We were once asked to move, but the officer suggested another nearby location.

-There is some risk of liability with this event. imagine you brought your football and invited someone to join in who fell over breaking an ankle.
-Its unfortunate, but wouldn’t be your fault unless it was a concrete football.
-It is everyone’s own choice if they’d like to slide with you, but if it’s clearly dangerous where or how you set it up that could be considered your fault.
-Just be a bit sensible :0)
+There is some risk of liability with this event.
+Imagine you brought your football and invited someone to join in who fell over breaking an ankle.
+It’s unfortunate, but it wouldn’t be your fault unless it was a concrete football.
+It is everyone’s own choice if they’d like to slide with you, but if you set up in a place or a manner that is clearly dangerous, that could be considered your fault.
+Just be a bit sensible! 🙂